meller/react-i18n-ai/ai-translation-design.md

 MIT

 ---
-For questions or contributions, see the MyWebApp repo or future standalone package.
+For questions or contributions, contact me on GitHub (@meller).